Are you afraid your forklift battery will fail when you need it the most?

 All manufacturers prefer to use pressure-die casting techniques to manufacture spines.
 Depending on the application, the spines are cast from special alloys.
 For flooded type, a low-antimony alloy with a few grain refiners like selenium (Se), Sulphur (S), and copper (Cu) are added in fractional percentages.
 Tin is invariably included to improve the fluidity and castability of the molten alloy and reduce resistance.
 The negative grid alloy is usually a low antimony alloy.
 Such batteries are usually called the low-maintenance type (LM type).

-An improved LM battery uses higher specific energy and is constructed from similar plates, but with the following modifications:
+An improved Low Maintenance battery uses higher specific energy and is constructed from similar plates, but with the following modifications:

 - The cell accommodates larger area plates.
 This is achieved by reducing the mud-space